 \subsection{Computing Platform Comparison}

-To show the portability of our proposed schemes, we conduct variable-level fault injection on both Intel i9 CPU and ARM Cortex-A57 CPU on the Nvidia TX2 platform, by introducing a single bit-flip at the cross-stage variables as in Section~\ref{subsec: cross-stage}.
-As the results shown in Fig.~\ref{fig:TX2_x86_compare}, we observe a similar error detection and recovery trend for both platforms.
-On the TX2, the worst flight time increases 2.8$\times$ since the TX2 is an edge platform that has longer latency and slower responses to environmental changes.
-With the dedicated anomaly detection ROS node continuously monitors the anomaly of cross-stage variables, the flight time has been successfully recovered by 79.3\% and 88.0\% with Gaussian-based and autoencoder-based techniques, respectively.
-In this experiment, we chose the variable-level fault injection as TX2 CPU uses ARM instruction set architecture, which needs a different assembly-level injection than x86 Intel CPU.
+To show the portability we conduct fault injection on different platforms by introducing a single bit-flip at the inter-kernel states.
+Fig.~\ref{fig:TX2_x86_compare} shows a similar error trend for both platforms.
+On the TX2, the worst flight time increases 2.8$\times$ since TX2 is an edge platform that has slower responses to environmental changes.
+However, with the anomaly detection ROS node continuously monitoring the anomaly of inter-kernel states, the flight time is recovered by 79.3\% and 88.0\% with Gaussian-based and autoencoder-based techniques, respectively.

 { \resizebox{0.5\linewidth}{!}{

 } }